 4. Canning Preservation - This is a recent way to preserve meat and common today.
 It seals the meat and protects it from spoiling.

 Beef, pork, and fish generally take well to drying or canning and rehydrate for consumption very well.
 Chicken does not do well with these methods because the quality of the meat is affected.
 The only proper way to smoke chicken is to make sure that you brine it before cooking.

 Before the days of refrigeration meat was usually preserved through a combination of smoking and drying.
-Nowadays people often just smoke their meat because they enjoy the flavor.
+Nowadays people often just make smoked meat because they enjoy the flavor.
 Smoking the meat will raise the temperature well beyond the 160 degrees necessary to kill the bacteria.

 Also, the smoke and dryness on the outside of the meat will seal it, but unless the meat is dried, the inside has moisture that bacteria love.
 As soon as you stick a fork or knife into that smoked meat, bacteria have an entry point to the moisture inside.
 This makes it very important that you use good refrigeration and freezing techniques to keep the quality of the food safe.

 Something to keep in mind when considering meat safety is all meats are not the same.
 Factors can be the type of meat and even how it is processed before reaching the consumer.
 According to Food Safety and Inspection Service (FSIS) guidelines, beef is one of the hardiest meats for resisting bacteria, while chicken is one of the fastest to spoil.

 But you also need to consider how it is prepared for consumption, such as sausages, ground, steak.
 The following is a brief guideline to preparing safe meat for consumption:

 - Cook poultry and sausage to an internal temperature of 165°F.